asvyxh/aisyah_WAD.js/README.md

     parameters required: fromUser (string), toUser (string), amountSGD(int), toCurrency (string), receiveMethod (string)

 7. **Generate Transaction Statement**
--  send money in our own currency ( SGD ) overseas, and they will receive it in their own local currency
 - i do new date so the current date is automatically generated when testing the transaction statement

     const startDate = new Date().toISOString();